cyrus2281/notes/README.md

 ## Contributing

+You can recommend new resources in the ["Recommend new resources" disucssion thread](https://github.com/cyrus2281/notes/discussions/4)

 This repository does not accept pull requests as it includes personal notes taken while studying.
 However, if you like to add/update/remove any sections, feel free to fork the repository and make the changes there.
 If you like, you can tag me in your PR, and I might reflect the changes to the primary repository as well.

 ## Bugs and Issues

-As these notes are taken while studying and they are not official materials, I could have understood something wrongly or made a mistake while writing the notes.
-If you find any mistakes, please open an issue in the repository and I will try to fix it as soon as possible. **Please be as detailed as possible in you issue report.**
+As these notes are taken while studying and they are not official materials, I could have miss understood something, or made a mistake while writing down the notes.
+If you find any mistakes, please open an issue in the repository and I will try to fix it as soon as possible. **Please be as detailed as possible in your issue report.**

 ## Disclaimer